Om Nom Stories: Plot

-The series chronicles the daily antics, exploits and adventures of Om Nom, a friendly and curious green blob-like monster who always seems to find a way into getting himself into comically absurd and surreal situations.
+The series chronicles the daily antics, exploits and adventures of Om Nom, a friendly and curious green blob-like monster who always seems to find a way into getting himself into comically absurd situations.
 Most episodes circulate around Om Nom trying to relax or just have fun, only for his plans to get ruined and often sidetracked by the people around him and the adventures that he gets himself into.
-Om Nom is usually accompanied by his girlfriend and later wife Om Nelle, their mischievous and rambunctious son Nibble Nom, and various other miscellaneous supporting characters.
+Om Nom is usually accompanied by his girlfriend Om Nelle, their mischievous and rambunctious son Nibble Nom, and various other miscellaneous supporting characters.

-The Super Noms Seasons (seasons 8-14)
+Super-Noms (seasons 8–14)

 One day, a superhero in space was washing his clothes when suddenly, an asteroid crashed into his ship, causing his clothes to crash-land on earth.
-Om Nom and Om Nelle discover his possessions and decide to put them to good use, helping to save the world and their community against numerous villains, most predominantly an evil spider who wishes to rule the world, only for the Super Noms to foil him every time.
+Om Nom and Om Nelle discover his possessions and decide to put them to good use, helping to save the world and their community against numerous villains, most predominantly an evil spider named Evil Spider who wishes to rule the world, only for the Super Noms to foil him every time.
 A total of 70 new episodes were produced during this period.

-The Nibble Nom Seasons (seasons 15-17)
+Nibble-Nom (seasons 15–17)

 One day, Om Nom and Om Nelle are looking for danger and excitement in their superhero personas as the Super Noms, when a stork drops a package containing an adorable, yet mischievous and troublemaking child/baby named Nibble Nom whose outrageous fantasies often put Om Nom and Om Nelle at the forefront.
 A total of 30 new episodes were produced during this period.

-The Om Nom Cafe Seasons (seasons 18-19)
+Om Nom Cafe (seasons 18–19)

 The Noms' cooking skills culminate with a disaster that leaves them homeless.
 Just when all hope seems lost, the locals enjoyment of their food prompts them to open a new restaurant called Om Nom Cafe.
-There, they sell food and drinks which invariably get them into mishaps along the way.
-These are the last two seasons to feature Nomville and any of the characters introduced in Seasons 4-14.
+There, they sell food and drinks, all while invariably getting into mishaps and hijinks along the way.
 A total of 20 new episodes were produced during this period.

-The New Neighbors Seasons (seasons 20-23)
+New Neighbors (seasons 20–26)

 The Noms move into a neighborhood called Nomcity featuring various new and eccentric characters.
-Even away from Nomville, the Noms aren't safe from being caught up in numerous comical and often absurd escapades and predicaments.
-40 new episodes have currently been released during this period.
+Even away from Nomville, the Noms aren't safe from being caught up in numerous comical escapades and predicaments.
+A total of 70 new episodes were produced during this period.

+Fantasy Quest (season 27)

+Om Nom, Nibble-Nom, and now Evil Spider have gathered to a poker night.
+However, whenever they plant three cards on the table, they're suddenly whisked away to whole-new fantastical worlds with whole-new fantastical shenanigans to get up to.
+11 episodes from this period were released.